bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

 >Pre-production is a phase focused on proving out the main features and / or risks of the particular game.
 The deliverables for this phase will be agreed between the BBC and the agency.

-### Prototype delivery of the Software for the Deliverables
+### Pre-production delivery of the Software for the Deliverables

 Deliverables are dependent on agreed Pre-Production plan, but could include include key features such as:
   * Clickable wireframes